Greenway Repairs & Closures

 The Public Utilities Department (CORPUD) is making capacity improvements to gravity interceptors in the Crabtree Basin Service Area of the City's wastewater collection system.
 Preliminary work on the Yadkin Drive tunnel and the 440 tunnel is underway.
-Beginning on March 14, 2016, part of the Crabtree Creek Greenway Trail will be closed to accommodate construction.
-This closure will continue until further notice.
+Work began on March 14, 2016 on a portion of the Crabtree Creek Greenway Trail.
+The work closed the trail until further notice.
 Additional closure information will be posted at impacted greenway entrances.

-During this closure, the Crabtree Creek Trail will be detoured along Alleghany Drive (east of 440) for approximately 0.25 miles.
+During this closure, the Crabtree Creek Trail is detoured along Alleghany Drive (east of I-440) for approximately 0.25 miles.
 Please see map for details.
-Signs will be posted along the detour route.
+Signs are posted along the detour route.
 For additional updates on the project please check the project website CrabtreePipeline.com